csexton/automate-everything-showoff/slides/01_slide.md

 * Easy to do command compleation
 * (Which is just anther type of automation)
 * Stored in my `.zshrc`
+* It's not ruby
-* Anything advanced use ruby
+* Anything tricky, use ruby

-!SLIDE bullets
+!SLIDE
 # src command

 ## Typing `~/src/` all the time is not fun